-Reinforced Concrete Coupling Beams with Different Layouts under Seismic and Wind Load
+Reinforced Concrete Coupling Beams with Different Layouts under Seismic and Wind Loads

-Tse-An Chou, Seung Heon Lee, Chunho Chang, Thomas H.-K. Kang
+Tse-An Chou, Seung Heon Lee, Chunho Chang, and Thomas H.-K. Kang

 Appears on pages(s):

-confinement; coupling beam; diagonal reinforcement; longitudinal reinforcement; reinforced concrete; seismic loading; wind loading
+confinement; coupling beam; diagonal reinforcement; longitudinal reinforcement; reinforced concrete (RC); seismic loading; wind loading.

 Reinforced concrete (RC) coupling beams can act as an efficient

 RC shear walls in low- to high-rise buildings.
 To investigate the

 effect of different reinforcement layouts, amounts of confinement, and loading protocols on RC coupling beams, eight RC coupling beams with a span-depth ratio of 2.5 were tested with three parameters: 1) longitudinal or diagonal reinforcement layout; 2) full, two-thirds, or one-half the amount of confinement relative to ACI 318-19 requirements; and 3) seismic or wind loading protocols.
 The test results showed that: first, the nominal shear and upper-limit

 equations for diagonally RC coupling beams in ACI 318-19 may